 What is the recommended dose of coffee during pregnancy?

 According to many research result findings, little or moderate intake of coffee during pregnancy do not cause any harmful effect.
-Some study findings limit the caffeine intake 150 mg per day, whereas other researchers believed that the upper limit of caffeine intake is 300mg per day during pregnancy.
+Some study findings limit the caffeine intake to 150 mg per day, whereas other researchers believed that the upper limit of caffeine intake is 300mg per day during pregnancy.
 However, the American Pregnancy Association has recommended that avoid intaking coffee or other caffeine-containing product during pregnancy and breastfeeding.

-Instead of intake coffee, you can try some herbal tea preparations like ginger root, peppermint leaf and lemon balm containing green tea.
+Instead of intake coffee, you can try some herbal tea preparations like ginger root, peppermint leaf, and lemon balm containing green tea.
 These are safe options during pregnancy and breastfeeding.